 The Social Welfare Department said that childcare and elderly service centres, as well as rehabilitation service units and vocational training centres will remain open during their normal operating hours to take care of those in need.

-The Education Bureau announced that students of afternoon schools do not have to attend classes today.
-It added that classes of evening schools will proceed as usual on Thursday night if no red or black signal was in force by 5pm.
+The Education Bureau announced that students of afternoon schools do not have to attend classes on Thursday.
+It added that classes of evening schools will proceed as usual if no red or black signal was in force by 5pm.

 Edited by Aaron Tam